amissine/ali.guest/README.md

 ## Welcome, Guest!

-The SSH server on my Raspberry Pi is now open for public.
+The SSH server on my Raspberry Pi is now open to public.
 Run
 ```
 docker run -v $HOME:/umf -it docker.io/amissine/ali_guest:1.0.0
 ```
+to get real-time market feed (trades, orderbooks) from 4 crypto exchanges.
+In your browser, go to [Play with Docker](https://labs.play-with-docker.com/), Login as docker, Start, ADD NEW INSTANCE, copy and paste the above into the command line.
+Now SSH to this instance from your own box and watch the feed coming your way in real time: `tail -f feed`.

 ## Overview and Usage